Popstizzy03/cpp-projects/README.md

 # C++ Projects Repository

 Welcome to the C++ Projects repository!
-This collection showcases a variety of projects developed using C++.
-Each project is designed to demonstrate different programming concepts, algorithms, and techniques, ranging from beginner-friendly exercises to more complex applications.
+This collection showcases a comprehensive variety of projects developed using C++.
+Each project is designed to demonstrate different programming concepts, algorithms, and techniques, ranging from beginner-friendly exercises to advanced applications showcasing cutting-edge C++ features.

 This repository is organized by skill level to provide a clear progression path:

-* **Beginner:** Projects for those new to C++.
+* **Beginner:** 30 projects for those new to C++ (basic syntax, control structures, functions)
-* **Intermediate:** Projects for those with some experience in C++.
+* **Intermediate:** 30 projects for those with some experience in C++ (OOP, STL, data structures, concurrency)
-* **Advanced:** Projects for advanced C++ programmers.
+* **Advanced:** 10 projects for advanced C++ programmers (metaprogramming, concepts, advanced patterns)

 ## Tech Stack